fci525/perl-exonframes/README.md

 ### DEPENDENCIES

-This module does not require any non-core modules, but the included frames.pl client does.
+The ExonFrames module does not require any non-core modules, but the included frames.pl client does.
 They are these:

     SOAP::Lite